readyplayerme/rpm-unreal-avatar-creator/SampleStructure.md

 It also contains lights and a camera for rendering the avatar at runtime and displaying it in the avatar editor afterward.

 ## Popups
-The popups widgets are located in the [Popups](Content/Widgets/Popups) folder, they are needed to give the user information of the current sutatus of the avatar creator.
+The popups widgets are located in the [Popups](Content/Widgets/Popups) folder, they are needed to give the user information about the current status of the avatar creator.
 1. **Loading Screen** - Blocker screen that opens while the resources for the avatar editor are being downloaded.
 2. **Warning View** - Opens when a server request fails.
 3. **Preview Loading View** - Toggles a popup while the avatar is being updated, after the outfit change.